The optimality of word lengths. Theoretical foundations and an empirical study: Methodology

 \subsection{Immediate constituents in writing systems}

 When measuring word length in written languages, we are mainly using \textit{immediate constituents} of written words.
 In Romance languages, we are measuring word length in letters of the alphabet, the immediate constituents in the written form, which are a proxy for phonemes.
-For syllabic writing system (as Chinese in our dataset), the immediate constituents of words are characters that correspond to syllables.
-The only exceptions are Chinese and Japanese, where we are considering three possible units for word length: characters, strokes, and letters in Latin script romanizations.
+For syllabic writing systems (as Chinese in our dataset), the immediate constituents of words are characters that correspond to syllables.
+In addition, for Chinese and Japanese, we are considering two other possible word length units: strokes and letters in Latin script romanizations.
 In the hierarchy from words to other units, only the original characters are immediate constituents.
-That means that for each of these languages words are unfolded into three systems, one for each unit of encoding (original characters, strokes, romanized letters/characters).
-To avoid that these two languages are hence over-represented in statistical analyses on the correlation between scores and certain parameters at the level of languages (\autoref{sec:other_desirable_properties}), we will use only their immediate constituents (namely original characters) for simplicity.
-The results based on original characters are hence compared with those for the other languages.
+This means that, for each of these languages, words are unfolded into three systems, one for each unit of encoding (original characters, strokes, romanized letters/characters).
+For simplicity -- and to avoid that these two languages are hence over-represented in statistical analyses on the correlation between scores and certain parameters at the level of languages (\autoref{sec:other_desirable_properties}) -- we will use only their immediate constituents (namely original characters).
+Thus, the results based on original characters are compared with those for the other languages.